“I need a place to stay and I have no money”

 For travelers who don’t have problems with money

 Writing a guide on finding a place to stay when traveling wouldn’t be complete without hotels, would it?
 Let’s just get something out of the way: as a budget traveler, I do not like hotels.
-Yet, they do provide comfort and can ease your trip in many ways, if only by guaranteeing a transport from the airport.
+Yet, there is no denying that they do provide comfort and can ease your trip in many ways, if only by guaranteeing a transport from the airport.

 That being said, they are still a few ways to make sure booking a hotel will not ruin you when you’re looking for a place to stay when traveling.
 Tingo is a great tool: it refunds your money if the price of your lodging drops after you booked.
 You can do some research on more popular websites and cross-check with Tingo: if prices are lower or the same, you might as well book with it.

-Based on a deep analysis from Nomadic Matt, here are the best websites to book a cheap hotel.
-Anywhere in the world, look at Expedia or Priceline.
+Based on a deep analysis from Nomadic Matt, Booking a cheap hotel requires different websites depending on where you're traveling.
+In general, anywhere in the world, look at Expedia or Priceline.
 If you’re traveling specifically to the US, TravelPony is your travel accommodation website of predilection.
 And for having used it on a few occasions, Agoda is working miracles in Asia.

 Travelers that don’t worry too much about money will enjoy their stay in nice hotels.
 I still recommend to check for reviews and enquire about fidelity programs when it comes to large chains: you might as well get rewarded for booking at a more expensive rate!